If you want to write for magazines but don’t know how to get started — or if you need some motivation to get you going — this course is for you.

 So far, students of this course (which launched in June 2005) have landed assignments from Writer’s Digest, Body + Soul, Yankee, GRIT, Woman’s Day, Spirituality & Health, Rhode Island Home, Living & Design, For Me, Body & Brain, Michigan Out-Of-Doors, MyBusiness, Pizza Today, E: The Environmental Magazine, Black Health, Cottage Living, and other magazines.

-This is the e-book version of Linda’s popular Write for Magazines e-course, which costs $267 for the supported version.
-If you’re a self-starter and want to save some money, you’ll want to check out this 82-page e-book — it’s all the materials in the course, all in a handy PDF.
+This is the e-book version of Linda’s popular Write for Magazines e-course, which costs $287 for the supported version.
+If you’re a self-starter and want to save some money, you’ll want to check out this 82-page e-book — it contains all the materials in the course!
+You’ll get the PDF, EPUB, and Kindle versions, all for the same low price.